AndrewAPrice/Perception/README.md

 Some of the features of the operating system are:
 - A shell that discovers programs on mounted disks and manages running processes (press the Windows key to access it at any time).
 - Asynchronous/event-based programming API.
-- ISO 9660 read support.
+- Unix style VFS with ISO 9660 read support.
-- Composting tabbing window manager with full-screen dithering (press F10 in non-24 bit colour modes to toggle dithering).
+- Compositing tabbing window manager.
-- VBE video and a fall back VGA driver.
+- VBE video and a fall back VGA driver (press F12 to enable full screen dithering in low color depth modes).

 ## Directory Structure